Diptikhande/Device-Price-Analysis/README.md

 Compared prices of 4G and 5G devices
 Created some simple graphs for visualization like bar chart, scatter plot and heatmap

-Files
+Files:
 device_price_analysis.py is the main Python code file Data/used_device_data.csv is the dataset file outputs/ folder contains all the generated plots and CSV outputs

-Outputs Generated
+Outputs Generated:
 Bar chart of brand average price
 Histogram of price drop percentage distribution Scatter plot of days used vs used price
 Correlation heatmap of device features
 Cleaned dataset saved as CSV file

-Tools Used
+Tools Used:
 Python
 Pandas
 Matplotlib
 Seaborn

-Purpose of the Project
+Purpose of the Project:
 I created this project to practice data analysis basics and learn how to work with real datasets using Pandas and visualizations.